xinmiaow/STAT545-hw-Wang-Xinmiao/hw03/hw03_Gapminder.md

 Compute a trimmed mean of life expectancy for different years.
 Or a weighted mean, weighting by population.
 ===========================================================================================================

+Here is the table and plot about trimmed mean of life expectancy in each year.
+I use the argument `trim=0.1` in the function `mean`.

 ``` r
 gapminder %>%